leoVolk/Galaxy-Generator/README.md

   ### Doing
    * Better random destribution of planets in the solar system
-   * Random size of stars, planets and satellites based on the somewhat realistic data and distance to star
+   * Random size of stars, planets and satellites based on the distance to their star
    * GUI
   ### Todo
    * Generation of galaxies